-Just from the last couple months—eating soy can cut your diabetes risk in half, can help you double your weight loss for those on a diet and drop your bad cholesterol 14%, even just adding soy milk to your diet can have a measurably powerful effect on reducing cardiovascular risk.
+But what does the human data show?
+From just the last couple months: eating soy can cut our diabetes risk in half, can help us double our weight loss, for those on a diet, and drop our bad cholesterol 14%.
+Even just adding soy milk to our diet can have a measurably powerful effect on reducing cardiovascular risk.

 Soy intake and breast cancer survival on Long Island.
-So what do you think?
-Harmful???
-Harmless???
-Helpful???
+What do you think?
+Harmful?
+Harmless?
+Or helpful?

-They calculated all-cause mortality for women diagnosed with breast cancer and eating soy or not eating soy, and those eating soy cut their risk of dying by 50%!
+Well, researchers calculated all-cause mortality for those women diagnosed with breast cancer eating soy, or not eating soy.
+And those eating soy cut their risk of dying by 50%!
 So not only does soy prevent breast cancer, but women with breast cancer eating soy live longer.